jm96441n/Dependency-Injection-in-Ruby/README.md

 So let's take a look at how using dependency injection allows us to more easily extend our code.
 By passing in the dependency on `Engine` we remove the explicit dependency on the `Engine` class and change that dependency to be "any object that responds to `start` method".
-This allows cars to have different types of engines, without any changes necessary to the car class.
-Here we'll see the introduction of the `V6`, `V8`, and `V12` engine subclasses, and how we can use them interchangeably when creating new instances of cars.
+This allows cars to have different types of engines, without any changes necessary to the vehicle class.
+Here we'll see the introduction of the `V6`, `V8`, and `V12` engine subclasses, and how we can use them interchangeably when creating new instances of vehicles.
 In the next (and final) branch, `subclass_vehicle`, we will see how the greater flexbility allows us to create `Vehicle` subclasses with ease.

 As always, see this in action in our `runner.rb` file and can be run by running `ruby runner.rb` in the command line